 #5: Promote Your Online Quiz on Social Media

 No matter how good a quiz is, it can only be successful if your audiences hear about it and use it.
 Promoting your quiz is important, and the easiest way to do so is to share it via your social media channels.
+It should fit nicely into one of your content pillars or content buckets.

 If you have the budget for it, spending on ad advertising campaigns will help you to generate more leads quickly.